interlay/interlay.github.io/docs/vault/overview.md

 - *Threshold*: `110%`
 - *Action*: The undercollateralized Vault is liquidated.
     1. The Vaults entire DOT collateral is slashed
-    2. The PolkaBTC bridge initiates a first-come-first-served liquidation swap: any user can **burn PolkaBTC** in return for DOT collateral at a premium rate.
+    2. The interBTC bridge initiates a first-come-first-served liquidation swap: any user can **burn interBTC** in return for DOT collateral at a premium rate.
 See [**Burn Event**](/overview?id=burn-event-restoring-a-11-physical-peg) below.

 ## Slashing